em3ndez/tiny-web-server/README.md

 ## Web Sockets Server

-A coupled `TinyWeb.SocketServer` class provides WebSocket support, enabling communication back from the server to attached clients.
+A coupled `TinyWeb.WebSocketServer` class provides WebSocket support, enabling communication back from the server to attached clients.
 It can be used alone, but also integrated into the same path structure of the main server.
 Admittedly that's a trick as the path and the length of the path are tge leftmost part of the message up to the SocketServer.